Dark Skies Festival

 Two-night Stargazing Break

-Enjoy a series of informative talks, guided stargazing trips and a planetarium session.
+Enjoy a series of informative talks, guided stargazing trips led by experienced astronomer and presenter Terry Evans, chair of Crewkerne and District Astronomical Society (CADAS).
+On Saturday you'll also have a planetarium session in the large 360 degree dome.
 There’ll be plenty of time to explore this amazing medieval village, steeped in history and dominated by the National Trust’s Dunster Castle.
-Tel: 01643 821425 email firstname.lastname@example.org
+Tel: 01643 821425 email email@example.com

 Saturday 21 October 10am-4pm - Shoulsbarrow Farmhouse, Challacombe